IBMStreams/samples/ReadAndStoreData/Databases/JDBCForBluemix/README.md

 This sample SPL application is discussed in [this article on StreamsDev](https://developer.ibm.com/streamsdev/docs/developing-streams-applications-with-the-jdbcrun-operator/).
 It demonstrates how to store analyzed data into a database using the JDBCRun operator.
 The application first uses a HTTPGetStream operator from the inet source toolkit to retrieve 48 hours weather information in Markham by using the REST end point: https://streamsapp-kandu-admin.mybluemix.net/rest/hello/48hours_xml_demo.
 After analyzing the weather data , the JDBCRun operator is used to insert the data in to the target database.

-Steps to deploy the sample application on Bluemix
+Steps to deploy the sample application on IBM Cloud

 1. Import this sample project to streams studio.